AllramEst83/CodedByKay.SmartDialogueLib/README.md

 ## Overview

-`CodedByKay.SmartDialogue` is a .NET class library designed to facilitate easy communication with the OpenAI Assistant API, integrating seamlessly into .NET web applications.
+`CodedByKay.SmartDialogue` is a .NET class library designed to facilitate easy communication with the OpenAI API, integrating seamlessly into .NET web applications.
 It supports sending messages, receiving responses, and maintaining a chat history.

 ## Features

 ### Core Features

 - **Middleware Integration**: Easily integrates into the middleware pipeline of a .NET web application.
-- **Asynchronous Communication**: Communicates asynchronously with the OpenAI Assistant API.
+- **Asynchronous Communication**: Communicates asynchronously with the OpenAI API.
 - **Secure API Key Management**: Offers a secure way to manage and use your OpenAI API key.
 - **Chat History Management**: Utilizes a `ConcurrentDictionary` for efficient and thread-safe chat history management.

 ### OpenAI API Communication

-- **Send Messages**: Allows sending messages to the OpenAI Assistant API.
+- **Send Messages**: Allows sending messages to the OpenAI API.
 - **Receive and Forward Responses**: Receives responses from OpenAI and forwards them to the library user.
 - **Maintain Chat History**: Keeps a record of the chat history that can be utilized in subsequent API requests for context.